Article

 An employee may be quite happy without putting forth the effort to work hard or be productive.
 They might find perks like game rooms or time off sufficient reasons to stay in the job, but that doesn't mean they are a real asset to the corporation.
 Similarly, a satisfied employee will likely show up for their shifts and do exactly what is expected of them without being highly engaged in their work.

-Characteristics of Engaged Employees
+What are the characteristics of Engaged Employees ?

 Engaged employees showcase the following traits: